-Chris Fower, Director of Education, Warwick Music Group
+Chris Fower, Education Consultant, Warwick Music Group

 During his career in music education Chris taught extensively in one-to-one and group lessons at all levels in both state and private schools and the Royal College of Music Junior Department.
 He has tutored on numerous county level courses and was Musical Director of Hertfordshire Youth Jazz Ensemble.
 Chris has enjoyed a variety of other music education roles including “Leader of Wider Opportunities” for Hertfordshire Music Service and “Leader for Instrumental Development” for Derbyshire City and County Music Partnership” alongside working extensively as a mentor and teacher trainer, most notably as part of the face to face team for Trinity Guildhall in their delivery of the Open University’s “KS2 Whole Class Instrumental Music” training program.
 Chris was a lead member of the team that originally created, manufactured and marketed pBone and has already delivered workshops, master classes and training all over the world for both pBone and pTrumpet.
 Chris is delighted to now be Director of Education for both the Warwick Music Group and the charity Brass for Africa.